OlympusDAO-Education/Documentation/faqs/basics.md

 Second, all speculative financial instruments can only generate holder returns in one of two ways: 1) Grow its net asset value (NAV); 2) Achieve price appreciation such that later investors will buy from early investors at a premium.
 If you think a company or a token is only worth the amount of cash it has, then Tesla is a Ponzi, as its market cap-to-cash ratio is a whopping 37:1 (as of Q1 2021) and does not generate a penny of dividend to shareholders.
 The Bitcoin protocol has a market cap-to-cash ratio of infinity as it does not hold a single USD, nor does it generate income not denominated in bitcoin.

 Third, OlympusDAO is not a piggy bank whose sole source of income is new infusions of cash.
-In fact, OHM has a compelling value proposition - it aims to become a crypto stable currency that is backed by real crypto assets in its own treasury (DAI, LP token, etc. as decided by the DAO).
+In fact, OHM has a compelling value proposition - it aims to become an algorithmic reserve currency that is backed by real crypto assets in its own treasury (DAI, LP token, etc. as decided by the DAO).
 Currently, OHM has an intrinsic floor of 1 DAI per 1 OHM, but that's not its market price just as Tesla is worth more than the amount of cash it holds.

 Lastly, in OHM's growth and expansion phase, the premium of market value over its intrinsic value will be high as the Protocol builds up its treasury.
 The buyers are likely to price in the NAV and a premium of future dividend expectations.
 In OHM's mature and stability phase, the Protocol will convert OHM price volatility to supply volatility.
 This is achieved by conducting open market operations from its treasury to maintain the price of OHM at a market equilibrium price.
 The premium of OHM will then necessarily shrink.
 However, OHM stakers will be protected as their balance will rebase accordingly to maintain their purchasing power.
 So, unlike a Ponzi scheme where profits only come from the late entrants, the Protocol actually employs strategies to preserve an investor's capital.